What we do

 Bauxite and aluminum oxide

 Our main raw material is aluminum oxide, often known under the name alumina, a compound of aluminum and oxygen.
 It is a grey-white fine-grained sand that we import in double amount of the aluminum that we produce.
-Aluminum oxide is made from bauxite, a red mineral commonly found and easily processed in Australia, Guinea, South-America and many places in Europe.
+Aluminum oxide is made from bauxite, a red mineral commonly found and easily processed in Jamaica, Australia, Guinea and South-America.
 The aluminum oxide is so fine-grained that we can literally vacuum it up from the vessel and to a storage silo and from there all the way to the pot rooms, in a closed system.

 Pot Rooms and Rodding Shop